-Table 11 Mammal records for 2023: R: known resident; M: Possibly migratory; R/M?: Unknown resident / migratory status.
+Table 11.
+Mammal records for 2024: R: known resident; M: Possibly migratory; R/M?: Unknown resident / migratory status.

 Species Resident or migratory # Total individuals Notes

-Giraffe R 190 Resident populations with some migrant individuals
+Giraffe R 148 Resident populations with some migrant individuals

-Elephant M/R 419 Resident populations with some migrant individuals
+Elephant M/R 278 Resident populations with some migrant individuals

-Zebra R 219 Common resident
+Zebra R 237 Common resident

-Impala R 604 Common resident
+Impala R 634 Common resident

-Kudu R 457 Common and highly prized by Hadza
+Kudu R 976 Common and highly prized by Hadza

 Eland R/M?
-390 Known to range over large areas
+295 Known to range over large areas

-Buffalo R 58 Would have been historically common
+Buffalo R 130 Would have been historically common

-Warthog R 89 Common
+Warthog R 81 Common

-Leopard R 8 Rare predator
+Leopard R 5 Rare predator

-Lion R 10 Rare predator
+Lion R 2 Rare predator

-Impala figures show a significant decrease from last year.
-The community suggested there are a number of factors that could contribute to this lower number during this period, including VGS training time and a higher turnover in VGS.
-Impalas can potentially move in large groups of over 100, so a few more or less sightings of such groups could also skew results.
+Figures for sightings were strong this year.
+The community suggested there are several factors that could contribute to this including more skilled VGS.
+Wildlife can potentially move in large groups, so a few sightings of such groups could also skew results.

-Buffalo figures show a significant increase over last year.
 It is possible that human disturbance to connectivity has been significantly reduced as part of conservation as per the implementation of the land use plans.
-The impact may have led to an increase in wildlife, especially roaming large mammals such as buffalo.
+The impact may have led to an increase in wildlife, especially roaming large mammals.
+This year, some species were less frequently observed as compared to last year, for example, figures for elephant sightings have dropped by 100, and sightings of eland and lion have also dropped.
+It's important to note that year-on-year variation in sightings does not necessarily indicate a decline in population.
+Changes can result from shifting wildlife movement patterns, observer effort, weather conditions, or chance, and do not always reflect actual abundance.